Cruciviruses & RNA-DNA Hybrid Viruses

 The critical protein for RCR replication is the virus replication initiation protein or Rep. This protein initiates replication by cutting the viral DNA at a conserved stem-loop secondary structure, the double-strand origin (DSO).
 This provides a starting point, or primer, for DNA replication that is extended by cellular DNA polymerases.
 The Rep protein in most ssDNA viruses is also a helicase and peels off the non-template strand of DNA.
 Finally, the Rep protein rejoins (ligates) the genome after a single round of replication.

 In 2017, Stedman lab post-doc Dr. Nacho de la Iguera and undergrad Ellis Torrance discovered a new cruciviral sequence in an environmental sample from the marshland above a peat bog in Woodburn, OR.
-Since then, they have been working to uncover more about the sequence, dubbed PB1-RDHV (unpublished), including host elucidation and capsid expression, as well as continuing to hunt for more of the sequence and others like it.
+Since then they have discovered three new sequences from Woodburn (de la Higuera et al., 2019).

 PB1-RDHV is a small sequence, at 2.95 kb, and the majority of its genome is comprised of two genes: the capsid, which is closely related to the family of ssRNA viruses Tombusviridae, and the Rep protein, which, like in BSL-RDHV, relates most closely to circular ssDNA viral families.